 Other uses include treatment of cancer, malaria, chest pain (angina), epilepsy, pain, muscle cramps, joint pain (rheumatism), asthma, ulcers, hemorrhoids, and high cholesterol.

 Bupleurum is included in many herbal combination products.
-For example, it is included in a Chinese herbal formula used for treating a blood disorder called thrombocytopenic purpura and in a Japanese herbal formula (Sho-saiko-to, TJ-9, Xiao-chai-hu-tang) used for treating various chronic liver diseases such as hepatitis.
-Sho-saiko-to is currently being evaluated in a phase II trial at Memorial Sloan-Kettering Cancer Center for use in treating hepatitis C.
+For example, it is included in a Chinese herbal formula and in a Japanese herbal formula (Sho-saiko-to, TJ-9, Xiao-chai-hu-tang) which are used to treat a blood disorder called thrombocytopenic purpura and various chronic liver diseases such as hepatitis.
+These herbal combination products are also used to prevent the development of liver cancer.

 Bupleurum is also used in combination with Panax ginseng and licorice to help stimulate adrenal gland function, particularly in patients with a history of long-term use of corticosteroid drugs.